 What is a leased line?

-A leased line is rented by your business from a phone service provider and it is mainly used for high-speed internet connections, or as a dedicated link between two premises.
+A leased line is rented by your business from a phone service or business internet provider and it is mainly used for high-speed internet connections, or as a dedicated link between two premises.
 Unlike dial-up connections, a leased line is always active, and it assures a consistently high quality connection.
 By using fibre technology, the bandwidth can be guaranteed with no speed drop off relative to the distance between the exchange and the end point.

 Just like with anything else, before making an investment, it is worth learning more about the product.